VITA Tax Program

 - Tax Preparation Site Coordinator

 In addition to completing the VITA Volunteer Application, you MUST complete and submit the Background Information Disclosure in a timely manner as required by the Internal Revenue Service.
-Due to the COVID-19 pandemic, training will be a guided self-study.
+Due to the COVID-19 pandemic, training will be a guided self-study with limited classroom sessions.
 Once approved, you will be contacted to set up the guided self-study training through the certification process.

 Please note, due to the COVID-19 pandemic, all tax sites require face coverings and social distancing is practiced.
 Customer drop-off and pick-up methods are in place to minimize customer contact.